 So far, there are 50+ checks you can perform and analyze.
 The results are focused on optimizing your database, preventing brute-force attacks and security vulnerabilities.

-Each test comes with a title, status, result and, the most important thing, details you can expend and get a better idea of how to fix the problem.
+Each test comes with a title, status, result, and, the most important thing, details you can expand and get a better idea of how to fix the problem.